4 passengers dead aboard cruise ship anchored off Panama

 “Holland America Line can confirm that four older guests have passed away on Zaandam,” the statement said.
 “Our thoughts and prayers are with their families and we are doing everything we can to support them during this difficult time.”
 It did not identify the cause of death.

-The ship, which had been denied passage through the Panama Canal and had been turned away from other ports, was receiving medical supplies and medical personnel from another Holland America ship, the Rotterdam and the company planned to begin transferring healthy passengers to that ship.
+The ship, which had been turned away from other ports and now is being denied passage through the Panama Canal, was receiving medical supplies and medical personnel from another Holland America ship, the Rotterdam, and the company planned to begin transferring healthy passengers to that ship.

 “Priority for the first guests to transfer will be given to those on Zaandam with inside staterooms and who are over 70,” the statement said.
 There are 1,243 guests and 586 crew on board the Zaandam.